X4BNet/x4b-status/content/issues/2025-07-29-budget-line-disrupted.md

   - LU1
 severity: disrupted
 ---
+*Update* No upstream updates at this time.

 Upstream network for all three PoPs has a reported interruption in New York.
+New York has been routed around sucessfully according to our observations.

+Eastern US may experience higher than expected latency until the situation is resolved.